johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-To cite a few examples of my own, the music plays noticeably slower in the following American-made games in PAL mode, while in NTSC mode the music speed perfectly matches that of the DOS versions:
+To cite a few examples of my own, the music plays noticeably slower in the following American-made games in PAL mode, while in NTSC mode the music speed matches that of the MS-DOS versions:

 - Eye of the Beholder I-II
 - Indiana Jones and the Last Crusade